Australia House (Ottawa)

-In part because of the war, the Australian delegation in Ottawa was looking for more spacious accommodations, and the newly vacant building met these needs.
+In part because of the war, the Australian delegation in Ottawa was looking for more spacious accommodation, and the newly vacant building met these needs.
 In 1940 it became the residence of the High Commissioner and they bought the building from the Edwards soon after.
 It has housed every High Commissioner since, as well as visiting Australian dignitaries, including any Australian Prime Ministers who visit Ottawa.
 From 1947 until 1953 the building was home to ex-Prime Minister Frank Forde during his term as Australian High Commissioner.

-Since November 2017, Her Excellency Natasha Smith is the latest High Commissioner to reside at Australia House.
+Since December 2024, Her Excellency Kate Logan is the latest High Commissioner to reside at Australia House.

-The chancery of the High Commission located at Suite 710, Clarica Centre II, at 50 O'Connor Street in Downtown Ottawa.
+The chancery of the High Commission located at Suite 1301, Sun Life Financial Centre, at 50 O'Connor Street in Downtown Ottawa.